gustavodiasag/notebox/NOTES.md

 The product provides different responses to incomnig requests in a way that reveals internal state information to an unauthorized actor outise of the intended control scope.
 This issue frequently occurs during authentication, where a difference in failed-login messages could allow an attacker to determine if the username is valid or not.
 These exposures can be inadvertent or intentional.

+# Recording Responses

+To assist in testing HTTP handlers, Go provides the `net/http/httptest` package, which contains tools such as the `httptest.ResponseRecorder` type.
+This is essentially an implementation of `http.ResponseWriter` which records the response status code, headers and body instead of actually writing them to an HTTP connection.

+So an easy way to unit test handlers is to create a new `httptest.ResponseRecorder` object, pass it to the handler function, and then examine it again after the handler returns.

 # Useful References

 - [semver](https://semver.org/)